MicrosoftDocs/office-docs-powershell/exchange/exchange-ps/exchange/policy-and-compliance/Set-Label.md

 ```

 ### -ParentId
-The ParentId parameter specifies the policy that contains the sensitivity label.
-You can use any value that uniquely identifies the policy.
+The ParentId parameter specifies the parent label that you want this label to be under (a sublabel).
+You can use any value that uniquely identifies the parent sensitivity label.
 For example:

 - Name